clamstew/jods/docs/docs/playwright-screenshots.md

 2. Automatically captures both light and dark themes
 3. Organizes screenshots in a standardized format
 4. Works with both local development and production environments
+5. Preserves historical screenshots with timestamps for design comparison

 ## 📊 Available Commands